pewriebontal/Research-on-Cassandra/index.md

 - CREATE KEYSPACE: Specifies creating a new keyspace.
 - example_ks: Name of the keyspace.

-2. - WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 3}:\*
+2. _WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 1}:_

 - WITH replication: Defines the replication strategy.
-- {'class': 'SimpleStrategy', 'replication_factor': 3}:
+- {'class': 'SimpleStrategy', 'replication_factor': 1}:
   - 'class': 'SimpleStrategy': Uses the SimpleStrategy, suitable for a single data center.
-  - 'replication_factor': 3: Each piece of data is stored on three different nodes.
+  - 'replication_factor': 1: This value specifies that each piece of data will have only one replica.
+In other words, there is no redundancy, and the data is stored on a single node.

 ## Insert data (Create):